prashver/nlp-driven-video-summarizer-and-insight-tool/README.md

 ### Features

+- **Video to Audio Conversion**: Converts podcast video to audio file and downloads them for processing.
 - **Speech-to-Text**: Transcribes podcast audio of any language into English text using OpenAI's Whisper model.
 - **Translation**: Translates non-English transcripts to English using a Hugging Face translation pipeline.
 - **Text Summarization**: Generates concise summaries of podcast episode using Hugging Face's pre-trained NLP model.